 - 2 tablespoons butter, melted

-- 2 sweet potatoes, peeled and sliced into wedges
+- 2 sweet potatoes, peeled and cubed or sliced into wedges

-These roasted hens are spicy but not too spicy, roasted and golden to perfection, they are happy little hens.
-They really give the appearance of you going out of your way to prepare a nice meal.
-I roasted mine directly in my 1-quart Le Creuset Dutch Oven (also from Wayfair!) but you can use a roasting pan if you don’t have one.
+These roasted hens are spicy but not too spicy, roasted and golden to perfection, making them happy little hens.
+They really give the appearance of you going out of your way preparing a nice meal.
+I roasted mine directly in my 7-quart Le Creuset Dutch Oven but you can use a roasting pan if you don’t have one.

 Serve the hens alongside the sweet potatoes with a sprig of rosemary for garnish and you’re all set to impress.
 And it only took you 1 pot!
 They make a great romantic meal at home, but they would also work if you were having over the in-laws and wanting to show off your roasting skills, especially if the cast iron pot or dutch oven was a wedding gift!

-Some other things you can make in your Dutch Oven is this Chicken and Sausage Gumbo Casserole or this Game Day Gumbo.
-I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well.
+Some other things you can make in your Dutch Oven is this Chicken and Sausage Gumbo Casserole, or this Game Day Gumbo.
+I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well, perfect for making this Dutch Oven Smothered Chicken recipe.